MarcHarriss/general_tips/README.md

 `docker run -dp 9200:9200 --name ES elasticsearch`

-_the "d" from -dp actually makes it run in the backfound_
+_The "d" from -dp actually makes it run in the backfound_

 Remove all images